atsaswathi/atsaswathi/README.md

 ---

-📈 I'm currently finished working on projects that explore consumer behavior and sustainability trends, with a special interest in the electric vehicle sector.
+📈 I currently finished working on projects that explore consumer behavior and sustainability trends, with a special interest in the electric vehicle sector.

 🌱 Always learning.
 Always curious.